soxfox42/soxfox42.github.io/content/blog/december-adventure-2025/index.md

 # Break Time

 Hey, quick update for anyone following this.
 I'm still working on stuff in my own time, but until I finish work for the year I'm going to put the blog updates on hold.

+# Day 20: Pebble Time Again

+I want to do more Pebble development, because a new face idea has forced its way into my brain and will not leave until it exists on my wrist.

+The idea is something like this:

+{{< figure src="spindows-concept.png" class="invertible" >}}

+I call it "Spindows"!

+Anyway, to get this onto a watch, the first thing to figure out is how to draw *part* of a digit.
+I made a fresh Pebble project and started tinkering with ideas.
+I ruled out a couple of ideas first, because I figured they would be too much for the weak microcontroller in the watch:

+- Store the digits as paths, compute intersections between the digit polygons and the rotating blades, then fill the resulting polygons.
+This would be particularly challenging for digits with holes.
+- Just iterate every pixel on the screen like a shader, figuring out which masked region it falls in and sampling the correct digit texture.

+I only need to redraw during the transitions, but even still, both approaches felt too heavy.
+They could be last resorts though.

+## Multiple Layers

+The Pebble SDK supports adding multiple layers to a window with independent redraw functions.
+It took a while to figure out the details, but I was pretty sure I could use multiple layers to draw a wipe transition between digits relatively efficiently.

+Here's a visual explanation of how that would work:

+{{< figure src="spindows-layers.png" class="invertible" >}}

+So I went ahead and implemented that, starting simple by masking with a rectangle instead of a polygon.
+Long story short, that doesn't work.
+PebbleOS doesn't really mix layers together like that, layers are more like a way to organise your code than true layers with compositing.
+When I erase something while drawing the top layer, it erases anything on screen.

+## Pre-rendered Animations

+The next idea I tried out was pre-rendering all the animations.
+Unfortunately, depending on which quadrant a digit appears in, it animates differently.
+It also animates into view one way, and out of view another way.
+Even ignoring the impossible cases (like anything over 2 as the first digit), I would need 58 different pre-rendered animations.
+Based on some testing I found about 12-16 frames of animation looked nice, and while I could choose to cut that down a bit, it would go over the Aplite (Pebble Classic) size limit no matter what way I looked at it.

+## Combine the Ideas

+What if.... pre-rendered animations, but also store them as paths?
+Pebble supports a custom vector format called PDC (Pebble Draw Commands), which includes support for animations.
+PDCs take up far less space than bitmap images, are good for large, simple shapes like the digits I'll use, and are fairly quick to render.
+I started playing around with this idea, and then...

+## Palette Swapping

+I think this is the one I'll go with.
+I realised that the animation frames are not actually independent.
+Really, we're making a gradient following the direction of the sweeping blades.
+Pixels switch off (when a digit disappears) or on (when it appears) in a clockwise pattern.
+Actually, they switch on and off in the exact same way, so I can even avoid having 2 animations per digit.

+By actually creating this gradient in a bitmap, I can use 29 4-bit bitmaps, which I estimate would take a similar amount of space to the PDC approach, perhaps less because I want this font to have some nice curves and be less blocky than Shine Through's.

+PebbleOS supports paletted bitmaps, which I already used for the transparency effect (on colour screens) in Shine Through, so I can just update the palettes and let the OS take care of the rest of the drawing.
+I can even get away with just two palettes for all eight digits that might be on screen at once -- one for appearing digits, the other for disappearing ones.

+I still need to build a proper proof of concept, but I think this should work well.